 Since you’ll be enjoying warm weather most of the year, you can take advantage of the outdoor concert, events, and food truck rallies hosted in the downtown area.
 You can also take to nature for hiking, mountain biking, boating, and other water sports prominent in the area.

-While living in any city comes with crime, you’ll be happy to know that Huntsville’s crime was less than the national average and the city has a lower crime rate than similarly sized metro areas.
+While living in any city comes with crime, you’ll be happy to know that Huntsville’s crime was less than the national average.
+The city has a lower crime rate than similarly sized metro areas.
 It also has a variety of public and private schools ready to help your students from their elementary to high school years.
 With an overall 18:1 student-teacher ratio, you can rest assured knowing your child will be getting the attention they need to succeed.

-That’s not all, on average, for two adults and a child with only one adult working, you’d need just under $55,000 a year to cover expenses.
+That’s not all.
+The overall cost of living in Huntsville, based on a US average of 100, is a mere 86!
 This means you’ll be able to splurge on those extra Rocket City Trash Panda jerseys.

-If you’re ready to make the move and raise your family in Huntsville, you can find more resources here: https://realestate.usnews.com/places/alabama/huntsville
+If you’re ready to make the move and raise your family in Huntsville, you can find more resources here.

 If you’re looking to escape the oppressive heat and take holiday photos in matching family sweaters, Seattle may be the capital city for you.
-With moderate temperatures, it doesn’t get too cold or too hot in Seattle and you’ll enjoy an average of 201 overcast days each year!
+With moderate temperatures, it doesn’t get too cold or too hot in Seattle.
+You’ll enjoy an average of 201 overcast days each year!
 Between the cool weather, outdoor activities, and natural landscape of Washington, your family may be spending a lot of time outside, just like the other 724,000 residents.

 While members of your family may be working and going to school in the city, the mountains in the distance will be calling your name.
 If you’re looking to fill your family’s weekends with waterfalls, hiking, and lakes you won’t have to venture far to find it.